 Google Merchant Center Promotions is a free feature that lets any ecommerce brand use sales promotions on Google Shopping campaigns.
 Your promotions can include 15% off, free shipping or a $$/dollar discount.
 Lets walk through how to use this feature to drive sales.

 Today, let’s discuss the application of sales promotion messaging to you shopping campaigns!
 For right now, promotions apply to all the campaigns you have running for Google shopping – you cannot pick which shopping campaigns the promotions apply to.

-The only exception is if you use the promotion_id attribute in a supplement feed, you can pick which products the promotion applies to.
-When you apply one of the promotions below, shoppers will see a “special offer” link instead of Google Reviews or another ad extension you could be running in your Google Ads account.
+There is a singular exception to this.
+That is if you use the promotion_id attribute in a supplement feed, you can pick which products the promotion applies to.
+When you apply one of the promotions below, shoppers will see a “special offer” link instead of Google Reviews or another ad extension you might be running in your Google Ads account.

 Google lets you run the following promotions:

 - Discounts: Percent off, cash back, buy one get one free, or buy one get 2nd percent off